Abid9806/Datascience-FPL-assignment-on-operators-and-hello-world/README.md

-# To-perform-all-logical-operator
+# To-declare-define-and-usage-of-a-variable
-To understand the basic concept of logical operators used in C language.
+To understand the declaration,definition and usage of a variable.